OpenModelica/OpenModelica/doc/UsersGuide/source/omedit.rst

      counter before starting the simulation.

-  -  *Clear messages browser before checking, instantiation & simulation* - If enabled then the messages browser is cleared before checking, instantiation & simulation of model.
+  -  *Clear messages browser before checking, instantiation & simulation* - If enabled then the message browser is cleared before checking, instantiation & simulation of model.

+  -  *Do not automatically enlarge message browser when a new message is available* - If enabled then the message browser will not be enlarged instead the tabbar shown will start blinking indicating that a new message is available.

 -  Font and Colors